 The film’s screenplay was credited to Paolo Hewitt, with Lucy Hooberman as Producer.

-Pedro Romhanyi – Life at a Top People’s Health Farm (co-direct with Simon Halton)
+Simon Halfon & Pedro Romhanyi – co-directed videos for Wanted and Life at a Top People’s Health Farm.

 The Style Council – The Music Promos